w3c/wai-intro-atag/content/no-code.md

   </ul>
 </div>

-The templates, components, and pre-authored content that your tool provides needs to be accessible. @@strcuture@@HERE For customization options, such as colors, help content creators make accessible choices.
+The templates, components, and pre-authored content that your tool provides needs to be accessible.
+That includes making headings, lists, labels, and other content structures accessible.
+When your tool offers customization options, such as colors, help content creators make accessible choices.

 ### The tool helps make images and videos accessible